The most important things at a glance:

 Red, blue, green or purple?

-Whether consciously or not, colours say a lot about us.
-From the choice of our clothes to our own four walls The colours we use to show ourselves are an expression of our deepest feelings and subconscious sensations.
-There is even a science about our relationship to the colours that surround us: the so-called color psychology .
+Whether consciously or not, colors say a lot about us.
+From our choice of clothing to our own four walls The colors we use to show ourselves are an expression of our deepest feelings and unconscious sensations.
+There is even a whole science about our relationship to the colors that surround us: the so-called Color psychology .

 What is color psychology?

 And often these decisions and reactions are completely unconscious.
-For example, if we see a yellow-black striped insect fly past us, we give way instinctively It could be a bee, wasp or hornet, whose stings (although usually not life-threatening) painful Such warning signals are subconsciously and instinctively and are also triggered when the insect is not a bee or wasp.
-We humans have had this instinct for thousands of years integrated into our thinking and in many cases even across countries and cultures.
-To take the colour of bees as an example, danger signs and barriers often designed with a mix of yellow and black to attract our attention and alert our senses to potential danger.
+For example, if we look at a yellow-black striped insect fly past us, we avoid instinctively It could be a bee, wasp or hornet, whose stings (although usually not life-threatening) painful Such warning signals are subconscious and instinctive and are triggered even if the insect is not a bee or wasp.
+We humans have had this instinct for thousands of years. integrated into our thinking and in many cases even across countries and cultures.
+To take the color of bees as an example, Danger signs and barriers often designed with a mix of yellow and black to attract our attention and alert our senses to potential danger.

 But colors also have more subtle and very complex effects on our psyche that go beyond the mere recognition of danger.
-Some colors make us happy, sad or relax. since Goethe's Theory of Colors People are actively concerned with the effects of different colors on our mood.
+Some colors make us happy, sad, or relax. since Goethe's theory of colors People are actively studying the effects of different colors on our mood.
 The color red is still present in our minds from the days of hunting and gathering.
-Red berries and fruits were necessary for survival and gave us a stimulus signal for tasty and sugary food.
-Today, restaurants and food brands use the color red to get our attention and stimulate our appetite.
-Examples from America include Five Guys, Campbells, Trader Joe's and Chick-fil-A.
+Red berries and fruits were necessary for survival and gave us a stimulus for delicious, sugary foods.
+Today, restaurants and food brands use the color red to grab our attention and stimulate our appetite.
+Examples from America include Five Guys, Campbell's, Trader Joe's, and Chick-fil-A.

-Other colors can even influence our quality level.
-Green stands for renewal and growth.
-There are more than 100 shades of green, and artists use them to represent nature and especially spring.
-Green is considered environmentally friendly, fresh and healthy.
-The greener salads and peas are, the healthier we think they are.
-And we are also more relaxed.
-This is how we explain the saying "everything is in the green zone".
+Other colors can even influence our quality of life.
+Green represents renewal and growth.
+There are more than 100 shades of green, and artists use it to depict nature, especially spring.
+Green is considered environmentally friendly, fresh, and healthy.
+The greener lettuce and peas are, the healthier we perceive them to be.
+And it also makes us feel relaxed.
+This is also how we explain the saying "everything is in the green zone."
 Interestingly, shades of green are associated with wealth in America.
-Understandable, because we America fans know that US dollar bills are green (greenback).
+Understandable, because we American fans know that US dollar bills are green (greenbacks).

-Colors can also temperature sensation We even differentiate between so-called "warm" colors (like red and orange) and “cold” colors , such as blue.
+Colors can also Temperature perception We even differentiate between so-called “warm” colors (like red and orange) and "cold" colors , such as blue.
 Here, too, the reason probably lies in evolution.
-The attention-enhancing effect of signal colors such as red etc. also boosts our body, as we are in the so-called "Fight-or-Flight" mode The body prepares itself to act quickly in an emergency, which, for example, increases the heart rate and tenses the muscles.
+The attention-enhancing effect of signal colors such as red etc. also stimulates our body, as we are in the so-called Fight-or-Flight mode The body prepares itself for the need to act quickly in an emergency, for example, by increasing the heart rate and tensing the muscles.
 This literally creates heat in our system, similar to shivering in cold weather.

-Of course, we want to feel at home above all calm and relax and not be constantly agitated or on alert.
-For this purpose, color psychology provides us with a whole range of great colors with which we can transform our home into an oasis of calm and peace:
+Of course, we want to feel at home calm and relax and not be constantly agitated or on alert.
+Color psychology provides us with a whole palette of wonderful colors with which we can transform our home into an oasis of calm and peace:

 Pink

-Pink is a pleasant color for most people and conveys a feeling of Security and compassion .
+Pink is a pleasant color for most people and gives a feeling of Security and compassion .
 For this reason, pink is also a popular color choice for children's clothing.
-By mixing it with white, pink aggressive qualities of red are weakened .
-Pink retains the "warm" qualities of red, but still creates a calm and relaxed atmosphere.
+When mixed with white, pink The aggressive qualities of red are toned down .
+Pink retains the warm qualities of red, but still creates a calm and relaxed atmosphere.

 Pink that deviates too strongly into red could put us back into danger mode.
-So if you want to relax, you should hold back on red accents or alternatively rather on reddish-brown colors change direction.
-Pink is problematic.
+So if you want to relax, you should hold back on red accents or alternatively rather on reddish-brown colors Also Pink is problematic.
 It has even more erotic and stimulating undertones than red.
-For highlights, it is better to use lighter complementary colors, e.g. White or light shades of grey .
-But it is important a balance and not to integrate too many “cold” colors into the already bright pink.
+For highlights, it's better to use lighter complementary colors, e.g. White or light gray tones .
+However, it is important a balance and not to integrate too many “cold” colors into the already light pink.

 Blue

 Blue is a very attractive and calming color .
 In contrast to red, it relaxes us and allows us to breathe.
-Blue gives us a feeling of Security, trust and stability , which is why banks and many institutions such as the police use this colour.
-Mixtures with grey and green also have a very calming effect and are, for example, perfect for the bedroom .
-Some studies in countries such as Scotland and Japan even suggest that blue light in street lighting reduces crime and suicide rates, probably because, unlike the warm orange/yellow light of most street lamps, it does not activate our fight-or-flight reflex, which makes us irritable or even aggressive.
+Blue gives us a feeling of Security, trust and stability , which is why banks and many institutions, such as the police, use this colour.
+Mixtures with grey and green also have a very calming effect and are, for example, Perfect for the bedroom .
+Some studies in countries like Scotland and Japan even suggest that blue light in street lighting reduces crime and suicide rates, probably because, unlike the warm orange/yellow light of most street lamps, it doesn't activate our fight-or-flight reflex, which makes us irritable or even aggressive.

 So let’s make the right choices: a light blue or cyan as the base color and set a warmer blue with some red warm highlights.
-These colors can be due to the red contained generate attention and are therefore used in web design for buttons and links to encourage users to click.
-So if you want to put a piece of furniture or something similar in the spotlight, this is a good option.
+These colors can be due to the red Generate attention They are therefore used in web design, for example, for buttons and links to encourage users to click.
+So, if you want to put a piece of furniture or something similar in the spotlight, this is a good option.

-If you use a warm blue as a base color, lighter blue and cyan are also suitable. light grays, cream colors and white as accents.
-Even a Contrast with Orange can make a big visual impression, but here we take into account that orange is again a warning and signal color.
+If you use a warm blue as the base color, lighter blue and cyan are also suitable. light gray tones, cream colors and white as accents.
+Also a Contrast with orange can make a big visual impression, but here we take into account that orange is again a warning and signal color.

-Did you know: Many ancient cultures probably did not have our current concept of the color blue.
-Although many ancient civilizations have words specifically for the color cyan, the color blue is actually mentioned extremely rarely in old texts and writings.
-Of course, people knew the color back then, but they had usually does not have its own name .
-Descriptions of sea and rain, for example, often call the colour a form of black or even copper-colored , because copper tarnishes green/turquoise and even blue under certain influences.
+Did you know: Many ancient cultures probably didn't have our current concept of the color blue.
+While many ancient civilizations have words specifically for the color cyan, the color blue is actually very rarely mentioned in ancient texts and writings.
+Of course, people back then were already familiar with the color, but they had no idea what it was. usually does not have its own name .
+Descriptions of sea and rain, for example, often refer to the colour as a Form of black or even copper-colored , because copper tarnishes green/turquoise and even blue under certain influences.

 Brown

 Brown can also can have a very calming effect if used discreetly and with not too many highlights.
-Brown is a relatively neutral color , because in nature, similar to green, it is very dominant and common and therefore for us already Part of our natural environment .
-Brown has always been a guarantee for Security and peace , whether as the color of the cave walls or the later stone and wooden buildings of civilized man.
+Brown is a relatively neutral color , because in nature, similar to green, it is very dominant and common and therefore already part of our natural environment .
+Brown has always been a guarantee for Security and tranquility , whether as the color of cave walls or the later stone and wooden buildings of civilized man.
 We are simply used to being surrounded by brown and so a brown environment calms us more than unnaturally bright colors.

 Green

-Strangely enough, green is a rare color in our living rooms and bedrooms.
-In other places, such as doctor's offices, green is often used in waiting rooms because, like blue and brown, it has a very calming effect has on us.
-Especially cooler green tones such as mint or mixtures with blue and grey convey a feeling of calm .
+Strangely, green is a rare color in our living rooms and bedrooms.
+In other places, such as doctor's offices, green is often used in waiting rooms because, like blue and brown, it has a very calming effect Especially cooler green tones like mint or mixtures with blue and grey convey a feeling of calm .

-Stronger tones, however, especially those containing red and orange, can quickly make us tense again, all thanks to evolution.
-Green is also found in nature as universal as brown , but a thicket of plants (with the green of chlorophyll and the light red of carotenoids ) did not necessarily give our ancestors a feeling of security, unlike the cozy cave, but also the potential danger hidden predators.
-For dark accents, you should therefore use such green tones sparingly or just Alternatives such as dark gray If you want to set highlights, white, cream and light gray tones are a good choice.
+Stronger tones, however, especially those with red and orange color accents, can quickly make us tense again, thanks to evolution.
+Although green is also present in nature, as universal as brown , but a thicket of plants (with the green of Chlorophyll and the light red of Carotenoids ) gave our ancestors, unlike the cozy cave, not necessarily a feeling of security, but also the potential danger For dark accents, such green tones should be used sparingly or even on Alternatives such as dark grey If you want to add highlights, white, cream, and light gray tones are a good choice.

 Yellow

 We associate yellow with the sun and it is therefore a positive and energetic color that animates and motivates us.
 Yellow also increases our Attention and concentration .
-Yellow is therefore particularly suitable for rooms such as Work rooms , where we are primarily concerned with productivity rather than relaxation.
-However, in order to avoid overstimulating our attention, we should subtle colors and pastel tones A bright yellow is suitable with its strong signaling effect more for logos and many companies take advantage of this property by enhancing this effect with blue contrasts or red as an additional signal color.
+Yellow is therefore particularly suitable for rooms such as Workrooms , where we are primarily concerned with productivity rather than relaxation.
+However, to avoid overstimulating our attention, we should subtle colors and pastel tones A bright yellow with its strong Signal effect rather for logos and many companies take advantage of this property by enhancing this effect with blue contrasts or red as an additional signal color.

-If you use a subtle yellow as a base colour, you can
+If you use a subtle yellow as the base color, you can

-If you like it particularly colorful, you can also play with orange, green and blue-gray accents, but you should pay attention to a balance here so that the room does not suddenly appear too warm or too cold.
+If you like it particularly colorful, you can also play with orange, green, and blue-gray accents, but you should pay attention to balance so that the room doesn't suddenly appear too warm or too cold.

 Purple

-At the end it gets exotic again.
+At the end, things get exotic again.
 Purple and violet are colors that are probably not found in most households.
 However, these colors also have a very calming effect, similar to blue.
-Culturally, we associate these colors with luxury and nobility and thus also with an accompanying feeling of security .
+Culturally, we associate these colors with Luxury and nobility and thus also with an accompanying feeling of security .

-For further quiet notes, accents of cream and light gray White should be excluded depending on the darkness of the base color, as this can create a very high contrast with pastel tones, which counteracts the calming effect.
+For further calm notes, accents of Cream and light gray White should be excluded depending on the darkness of the base color, as it can create a very high contrast with pastel tones, which counteracts the calming effect.

-The luxurious character of these colours is no coincidence.
-For a very long time, purple and violet were the most most difficult color pigments to produce and therefore extremely expensive and reserved mainly for the nobility.
-They were mostly mixed from purple, which in turn was only harvesting of certain sea snails and was therefore completely unsuitable for the mass market until the invention of synthetic pigments.
+The luxurious character of these colors is no coincidence.
+For a very long time, purple and violet were the most hardest color pigments to produce and therefore extremely expensive and reserved mainly for the nobility.
+They were mostly made from purple, which in turn was only Harvesting of certain sea snails and was therefore completely unsuitable for the mass market until the invention of synthetic pigments.
 This is also the reason why violet the rarest color on national flags worldwide.
-Today, only 2 countries have flags with this color: Dominica and Nicaragua, both countries that only designed their flags in the early and mid-20th century.
+Today, only two countries have flags of this color: Dominica and Nicaragua, both countries that designed their flags in the early and mid-20th century.

 Ready, set, go!

-Anyone who has these new insights do it yourself and want to transform your own four walls into a cozy oasis of peace and relaxation for the winter and beyond, we have American Heritage something very special:
+Anyone who has these new insights get involved yourself and wants to transform your own four walls into a cozy oasis of peace and relaxation for the winter and beyond, we have American Heritage something very special:

-The Milk Paint is considered powder delivered and is particularly suitable for great Texture effects .
-The advantages of milk paint over traditional chalk paints are many and not just the better environmental compatibility.
-With over 30 different great American colors, you are sure to find the right color.
-Alternatively, you can also mix many beautiful colors.
+The Milk Paint is considered powder delivered and is particularly suitable for great Textural effects .
+The advantages of milk paint over traditional chalk paints are numerous, and not just its greater environmental compatibility.
+With over 30 different great American colors, you're sure to find the perfect color.
+Alternatively, many beautiful colors can be mixed.